-No limited assurance reports have been raised in 2019/20.
-With this taken into account a reasonable governance, risk management and control framework is indicated with no issues raised that are deemed significant to highlight in the Council's Annual Governance Statement.
+No limited assurance reports have been raised in 2020-21.
+With this considered a reasonable governance, risk management and control framework is indicated with no issues raised that are deemed significant to highlight in the Council's Annual Governance Statement.

 In providing the opinion the Council's risk management framework and supporting processes, the relative materiality of the issues arising from the internal audit work during the year and management's progress in addressing any control weaknesses identified therefrom have been taken into account.
-The opinion has been discussed with the Section 151 Officer and members of the Executive Management Team prior to publication.
+The opinion has been discussed with the Section 151 Officer and members of the Corporate Management Team prior to publication.

 We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Governance and Audit Committee and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
-Any areas to be specifically addressed with new actions are detailed within the Annual Report and Opinion which can be found on our website when the agenda is published at https://democracy.breckland.gov.uk/ieListMeetings.aspx?Cld=468&Year=0.
+Any areas to be specifically addressed with new actions are detailed within the Annual Report and Opinion which can be found on our website at https://democracy.breckland.gov.uk/ieListDocuments.aspx?Cld=468&Mld=4757&Ver=4.

-The Internal Audit Annual Report and Opinion (which can be viewed at the link above) provides full details relating to risks and control weaknesses that were identified during 2019-20 internal audit reports.
+The Internal Audit Annual Report and Opinion (which can be viewed at the link above) provides full details relating to risks and control weaknesses that were identified during 2020-21 internal audit reports.